 Diet sodas, sugar free drinks and energy drinks are items that are technically free of calories but the may inhibit the positive effect of fasting.
 Their use of artificial sweeteners, such as aspartame can create an insulin response, so you may want to stay away from those while fasting.

 Q: CAN YOU FAST FOR JUST 1 DAY/WEEK?
 IS THIS A LONG TERM THING?

-Intermittent fasting isn’t a quick fix or short term solution.
-It’s not going to gift you “miracle” results in a week… you know what I mean?
+A: Intermittent fasting isn’t a quick fix or short term solution.
+It’s not going to get you “miracle” results in a week… you know what I mean?
 A lot of people talk about how helpful it has been in their weight and fat loss journey but just like with anything, it requires consistency.
 You can certainly fast just 1 day/week or use some of the modifications I suggest in the IF Mini Guide but I see IF as more of a lifestyle

 MY INTERMITTENT FASTING MINI GUIDE

 If you’re looking for more info on IF, I would highly suggest this mini guide.
 It’s one of the many amazing components of my meal plan + cookbook.
 It’s the only way to get the guide and I can’t recommend all of the resources enough.